A complete guide to Edexcel International GCSE Geography

 Sectors of the economy, employment structures, globalisation, multinational corporations, energy resources (renewable and non-renewable), and the geopolitics of energy.

-Rural and urban environments
+Rural environments

-Rural change, urbanisation, megacities, urban land use, slums and informal settlements, sustainable cities, and named case studies of contrasting urban areas.
+Urbanisation, megacities, urban land use, slums and informal settlements, sustainable cities, and named case studies of contrasting urban areas.

 Fragile environments and climate change